nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 6.
 The user executes `list` command to view the full list of patients.

-The sequence diagram below illustrates Logic and Model Components when the user executes `find Alex S0000002A` command as in Step 5.
+The sequence diagram below illustrates the interaction between Logic and Model components when the user executes `find Alex S0000002A` command as in Step 5.

 ![FindSequenceDiagram](images/UML_Diagrams/FindSequenceDiagram.png)